Tattoo Cover‑Up Specialists in London London Blue Lady Tattoo

-We’ll also need your ideas and preferences — whether you prefer black and grey or colour, and what style you like.
+Tell us your ideas and preferences — black and grey or colour, and what style you like.
 Once we have everything, we’ll create your design in Photoshop so you can see a mock‑up of the tattoo on your body before the session.

 Please note:

 We cannot give any price — not even an estimate — until the cover‑up design is chosen and ready.
-The final cost depends entirely on how complicated the cover‑up is, the design used to hide the old tattoo, and the amount of work required.
-It does not depend on size alone — complexity is what matters.
+The final cost depends entirely on complexity, not size.

 A deposit is required to begin customising a design.